 Best Homemade Teriyaki Sauce

 Teriyaki (照り焼き) is a Japanese culinary technique that involves cooking a protein and then glazing it in a sweet and savory sauce.
 Teri (照り) means shiny or glossy in Japanese, and yaki (焼き) refers to any high-temperature cooking method such as grilling, roasting, or pan-frying.
-The key to making an authentic Teriyaki Sauce is to balance sweet, savory, and umami tastes while ensuring the sauce stays clear and glossy.
+The key to making an authentic Teriyaki Sauce from scratch is to balance sweet, savory, and umami tastes while ensuring the sauce stays clear and glossy.
+It only requires three basic ingredients of Japanese cuisine that you probably have in your pantry.

-- The Teriyaki Sauce is thickened by boiling it until the sugar starts to caramelize.
-This not only makes it thick and shiny it also lends the sauce a marvelous flavor.
+- Teriyaki glaze is thickened by boiling it until the sugar starts to caramelize.
+This makes it thick and shiny and gives it a marvelous flavor.
+No thickeners, like corn starch, are necessary and you can make a thicker sauce by reducing it more and a thinner sauce by reducing it less.

-- By premixing all of the ingredients together and storing them in the refrigerator, the sauce can be used at any time, and it will keep for several months.
+- By premixing all of the ingredients together and storing them in the refrigerator, it's ready to be used at any time, and it will keep for several months.

 Ingredients for Teriyaki Sauce

-- Soy sauce - Any dark Japanese soy sauce, such as Kikkoman, will work.
-It doesn't need to be fancy, but make sure you're using Japanese-style soy sauce.
-If you want to cut back on the amount of salt, you can use low sodium soy sauce.
+- Soy sauce - Any dark Japanese soy sauce (shoyu), such as Kikkoman, will work.
+Make sure you're using Japanese-style shoyu.
+If you want to cut back on the amount of salt, you can use a reduced sodium version.

 - Sake - Sake is an alcoholic beverage made by fermenting rice.
 Proteolytic enzymes break down the protein in the rice into amino acids, which are perceived as umami by your taste buds.
 The sake also contributes some aromas to the Teriyaki Sauce.
-Since alcohol turns to vapor at a lower temperature than water, the sauce won't contain alcohol once it's cooked.
+Since alcohol turns to vapor at a lower temperature than water, the alcohol will be gone once it's cooked.
 As for the type of sake, any cheap drinking sake will work.
-Don't use "cooking sake" because these tend to have salt and other additives in them.
-I also often see rice vinegar as a substitute, but this will not work.
-Rice vinegar has undergone the final stage of fermentation converting the alcohol into acetic acid while eliminating most of the amino acids in the sake.
-This will not only make your teriyaki sauce sour, it won't add any umami, which is the whole purpose of adding sake in the first place.
+Don't use "cooking sake" because these tend to have salt and other additives that will impact the flavor.
+I often see rice vinegar suggested as a substitute, but this will not work.
+It's great for salads and pickles, but rice vinegar has undergone the final stage of fermentation converting the alcohol into acetic acid while eliminating most of the amino acids in the sake.
+This will not only make it sour; it won't add any umami, which is the whole purpose of adding sake in the first place.

-- Mirin - I don't add mirin to my teriyaki sauce because real brewed mirin is very hard to find outside of Japan.
-Most brands are just alcohol, corn syrup, and MSG.
-If you do happen to have real mirin, you can substitute it for the sake and then halve the amount of sugar.
+- NOTE: I don't add mirin to my teriyaki because real brewed mirin is hard to find outside Japan.
+Most sweet rice wine brands are just alcohol, corn syrup, and MSG.
+If you do have real mirin, you can substitute it for the sake, and then halve the sugar.

 Don't Add These Ingredients

-- Aromatics - fresh garlic, ginger, scallions, and onions are a popular choice, but all of these ingredients will cloud the Teriyaki Sauce.
+- Aromatics - fresh garlic, fresh ginger, green onions, and onions are non-traditional additions that will cloud the glaze.
 If you want to add these flavors to your dish, grate them and use the mixture to marinate your protein before cooking it.
 If you add a lot, you'll want to scrape it off the meat before cooking it.

-- Fruit Juice - orange juice, apple juice, pineapple juice, etc. These will cloud the sauce and make it sour.
+- Fruit Juice - orange juice, apple juice, pineapple juice, etc. These will cloud the teriyaki and make it sour.

 - Seeds - Sesame seeds are best used as a garnish once your dish is finished.

-- Vinegar - Teriyaki sauce shouldn't be sour, so don't add rice vinegar, apple cider vinegar, etc.
+- Vinegar - Teriyaki shouldn't be sour, so don't add Japanese rice wine vinegar, apple cider vinegar, etc.

 How to Make Teriyaki Sauce